 Currently we have nearly 600 individuals who have signed the Clan Roll Call in support of our task and we thank you for that.

-However, rather than trying to bulk out our numbers on Facebook and Linkedin to ballon our following, we are supported by Carruthers, derivatives of the same and a few friends of the Clan.
+However, rather than trying to bulk out our numbers on Facebook and Linkedin, we are supported by Carruthers, derivatives of the same and a few friends of the Clan.
 We do not try to portray that we are something we are not, we are respected by other official clans and families for the work we do and as such are recognised in our role.

 We hope you agree.